KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/homework/bonus.md

 # Fix a bug and add an enhancement

 Let's practice what we learned by simulating project requirements.
-We have a bug to fix and add an enhancement to our drink order web app.
+We have a bug to fix and an enhancement to add to our drink order web app.

 {% hint style='tip' %}
 ##### Hey Slacker!